 A series of veins were also identified in the western portion of the property where they are hosted by Tertiary-age volcanics along the edge of the Huayta Caldera, which is host to the Bethania deposit.
 Sixteen channel samples (from 0.5 meters to 3 meters in length) were collected in this first pass review of the area, with anomalous lead-zinc-silver values returned in places (maximum of 410 ppm Pb, 2040 ppm Zn and 6 ppm Ag).
 An additional claim has been registered to cover the western extension of these veins and more systematic mapping and sampling is planned both here and in the central portion of the property in 2023.

 Quality Control and Qualified Person

-The 63 rock channel samples were collected by Lara’s consultant AFC Logistics S.A.C. and delivered by them to the ALS Peru S.A. laboratory in Lima.
-The samples were typically cut over 5m widths (range 0.5m to 7.4m) by hand or by electric jack-hammer, depending on the rock hardness.
-The samples were analyzed by 33 element ICP for base metals and silver and 50g fire assay for gold.
+QAQC AFC 2018: The 63 rock channel samples were collected by Lara’s consultant AFC Logistics S.A.C. and delivered by them to the ALS Peru S.A. laboratory in Lima.
+The samples were typically cut over 5m widths (range 0.5m to 7.4m) by hand or by electric jackhammer, depending on the rock hardness.
+The samples were analysed by 33 element ICP for base metals and silver and 50g fire assay for gold.
 Ore grade samples for zinc, lead and silver were reanalysed with a four-acid digest and AAS finish.
-Standard, blank and duplicate samples were analysed for QAQC purposes and all reported in-range.
+Standard, blank and duplicate samples were analysed for QAQC purposes, and all reported in-range.

 Michael Bennell, Lara’s Vice President Exploration and a Fellow of the Australasian Institute of Mining and Metallurgy (AusIMM), is a Qualified Person as defined by National Instrument 43-101 Standards of Disclosure for Mineral Projects and has approved this technical disclosure and verified the technical information.